nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Deleting contacts

-Deletes a specified contact from the user’s contacts list.
+Deletes a specified contact from your contact list.

 Format: `delete INDEX`